lesterchan/gamerz-file-explorer/README.md

 * `GFE_ROOT_URL` - The URL to that folder (without trailing slash).
  * Example: `http://files.yoursite.com`
 * `GFE_DIR` - The absolute path of the folder you uploaded the files of GaMerZ File Explorer (without trailing slash).
- * Note: You Can Upload GaMerZ File Explorer Into The Same Folder As The Contents That You Want To Show.
+ * Note: You can upload GaMerZ File Explorer into the same folder as the contents that you want to show.
  * Example: `/home/user/public_html/files`
 * `GFE_URL` - The URL to that folder (without trailing slash).
  * Note: You can upload GaMerZ File Explorer into the same folder as the contents that you want to show.